Fluid Ounces To Grams Calculator

 The Limitations of a Simple Fluid Ounces to Grams Calculator

 Many online calculators offer a simple fluid ounces to grams conversion.
-However, these calculators often assume a density of 1 g/mL (the density of water), which is inaccurate for most substances.
+That said, these calculators often assume a density of 1 g/mL (the density of water), which is inaccurate for most substances.
 Using these calculators for substances other than water will lead to significant errors.

 Practical Applications: Where This Conversion is Useful